yagmur-kolanc/GOOGLE-AI-BOOTCAMP-198-GROUP/README.md

 * Product idea was defined: NOVA AI
 * GitHub repository was created
 * Product Backlog and User Stories were prepared
-* AI solution architecture was outlined at a high level

 * Technologies to be used were decided as React and Django

 ## Sprint Deliverables